KnorIlya/java-filmorate/README.md

 Get a list of the user's subscribers::

 SELECT u.name
 FROM "user" as u
 JOIN friend as f on f.adresser_id = u.id
 ***
 Get a list of user subscriptions:

 SELECT u.name
 FROM "user" as u
 JOIN friend as f on f.requester_id = u.id
 ***
+Find all the user's friends

+SELECT u.name
+FROM "user" as u
+JOIN friend as f on f.adresser_id = u.id
+WHERE f.confirm = true

+***
 Find out all film genres: